 The main display uses the Profiles viewer in a similar way than the analysis’ spectrum Data view, and the coloring system is the same as the one used in the Profile comparison.
 However, some aspects are specific to this display:

 Each item (displayed in the (A) and (F) lists) corresponds to a spectrum definition of the source analysis and is identified by a substance name.
-It contains 1 or more spectrum profiles (one for each track where the spectrum has been conducted for this substance in the source analysis).
+It contains one or more spectrum profiles (one for each track where the spectrum has been conducted for this substance in the source analysis).
 Therefore, each item is associated with a list of spectrum profiles, whereas in the Profile comparison each item always displays only 1 profile.

 The wavelength range (x-axis) may differ between spectrum items (depending on the configuration of the spectrum scan step), therefore, some spectrum profiles displayed may not be defined across the full range displayed.

-Spectrums to display¶
+Spectra to display¶

 This section configures the spectrum effectively displayed in the main view (A).